 - THC may be addictive: Since THC alters body chemistry, it can potentially be addictive for some people.
 Another thing to consider is that drug tests check for THC consumption and not for CBD.

-If you live in a state where marijuana is legal, be cautious not to purchase and consume CBD products that may contain THC.
+If you live in a state where marijuana is legal, be cautious not to purchase and consume CBD products like CBD gummies, CBD flower that may contain THC.
 Individual states have different laws regarding marijuana.

 How to Find the Right CBD Dosage

 Knowing how much CBD to consume is important, which is why it helps to find the right dosage.
 The appropriate dosage is different for each individual and depends on the following factors: